Depending on the nature of your event, you may need to also consider one or more of the following in the planning and delivery of your event:

 - action response plans, which should include the initial and treated risk descriptors

 It is important to monitor event risks throughout the event and document any inappropriate treatments (which will show as injuries or disruption to plans).
-In response to any documented incidents, changes should be made to the risk management plan and its implementation as the event progresses.
-Mitigation measures should be put in place on the identification or realisation of a risk to prevent it happening again during the event.
+In response to any documented incidents, changes should be made to the Risk Management Plan and its implementation as the event progresses.
+Mitigation measures should be put in place upon the identification or realisation of a risk to prevent it happening again during the event.

 Security may be required for your event.
 You will need to consider crowd control and safety, service of alcohol (if applicable) and safety of infrastructure.

-If you intend to place advertising signage on a footpath, roadside or on Council land outside of the event precinct, a Portable Advertising Signage Permit will be required.
-Directional signage such as non-promotional signage informing the public of the location of parking or entry gates, will require Council and/or VicRoads approval.
+If you intend to place advertising signage on a footpath, roadside or on Council land outside of the event precinct, a Portable Advertising Signage Permit may be required.
+Directional signage, such as non-promotional signage informing the public of the location of parking or entry gates, may require Council and/or VicRoads approval.

 Site plans and maps may be used by all stakeholders during the planning for and management of the event, including gridded maps, structure layouts, access and egress routes.
-Plans and maps may include:
+Plans and maps must include:

-- Amenities (including existing toilet facilities and any additional facilities)
+- Amenities (including existing toilet facilities and any additional facilities and disability access)

 - Course locations